Philadelphia Insurance Fraud Defense Attorney

 Insurance fraud, in its most basic form, is any act committed with the intent to obtain a fraudulent outcome from any type of an insurance process.
 Insurance fraud may occur when a claimant to an insurance policy attempts to derive a benefit or advantage to which they are not entitled under the lawful portions of the policy.
 On the other end of the spectrum, insurance fraud may also occur when an insurer knowingly denies some benefit that is due to a claimant.

-Insurance fraud is a serious criminal offense, and comes with serious penalties.
+Insurance fraud in Philadelphia is a serious criminal offense, and comes with serious penalties.
 Therefore, it is important to know what constitutes insurance fraud.
 The chief motive in every single insurance fraud case is financial exploitation leading to some form of cognizable gain.

 Types of Insurance Fraud in Philadelphia